qcacciatorePTC/CalculateClientSecurityHash/README.md

-The STEP BY STEP pdf is included. this was made using datatables instead of arrays.
+The STEP BY STEP pdf is included. this was made using datatables instead of arrays or lists.
 These last two can be used to do the challenge as well.